-Home » PowerShell » PowerShell – Get AD Group Members and list of Users
+Home » PowerShell » PowerShell Get-AdGroupMember – Get AD Group Members

-As a System Administrator, we have to query the active directory to get a list of users in the AD group and export ad group members to CSV or any file format.
+As a System Administrator, it’s essential to query the Active Directory to get a list of users within the specific AD groups.
+This facilitates tasks such as exporting group members to CSV or other file formats and analysis of user data.

-In this article, we will discuss how to use the PowerShell Get-AdGroupMember cmdlet to get users from the AD group and get members of ad group.
+In this article, we will discuss how to use the PowerShell Get-AdGroupMember cmdlet to get ad group members, list members of ad group, and various methods for retrieving and managing AD group memberships.

 PowerShell Get-AdGroupMember

-Get-AdGroupMember cmdlet gets members of an active directory group, using the below syntax.
+Get-AdGroupMember cmdlet gets members of an active directory groups.

 Syntax